 - Everyday Political Subjectification and the Rise of Regressive Politics.
 Downward mobility, urbanization and the production of space in Frankfurt am Main and Leipzig

 - Evils of a Global Past?
-Potential and limitations of remembrance in glocalized memory spaces
+Tensions between local practices and global politics in genocide commemoration

 - Remembering Political Founding Fathers: ‘Historical Authenticity’ in Politics and Memory Culture in Post-colonial Mozambique (cancelled)